 It is recommended that first aid kits contain items pursuant to American Red Cross guidelines.

 Some items in this kit may have expiration dates.
 All first aid kits should be periodically inspected for contents.
-Depleted and out of date materials should be replaced.
+Depleted and out-of-date materials should be replaced.

 Special attention should be exercised when utilizing first aid supplies or any medication for children who have allergies or other special medical needs.

-Recognition and reporting of child abuse and neglect
+Recognition and Reporting of Child Abuse and Neglect

 The Health and Safety training covers the topics of child abuse and neglect including definitions of types of abuse (physical, emotional, sexual), maltreatment of children, recognizing signs of abuse, and reporting policies.

 Nutritional Standards

 A child care provider shall provide adequate and nutritious meals prepared in a safe and sanitary manner.
-Healthy diets contain the amounts of essential nutrients and calories needed to prevent nutritional deficiencies while preventing an excess amount of discretionary calories.
-Planned meals and snacks provide the right balance of carbohydrate, fat, and protein toreduce risks of chronic diseases, and are part of a full and productive lifestyle.
+Healthy diets contain the amounts of essential nutrients and calories needed to prevent nutritional deficiencies while preventing an excess number of discretionary calories.
+Planned meals and snacks provide the right balance of carbohydrate, fat, and protein to reduce risks of chronic diseases, and are part of a full and productive lifestyle.
 Children's food needs are based on the amount of time spent in the child care facility.
 Any child in the care of a child care provider at the time of service of a meal or snack will be served that meal or snack.

-Meals and vending services in licensed child care facilities shall meet the standards from the Offices of Healthy Schools and Child Nutrition for the Mississippi State Department of Education as well as USDA

-Food and Nutrition Service guidelines.
+Meals and vending services in licensed child care facilities shall meet the standards from the Offices of Healthy Schools and Child Nutrition for the Mississippi State Department of Education as well as USDA Food and Nutrition Service guidelines.

 Menus shall be nutritionally adequate and consistent with the Dietary Guidelines for Americans.

 Foods shall be provided in quantities and meal patterns that balance energy and nutrients with children’s ages, appetites, activity levels, special needs, and cultural and ethnic differences in food habits.